fizzed/rocker/README.md

    exceptions at runtime (during render()) that let you track down the problematic line in the original template source file.

+## Syntax

+Checkout the [SYNTAX.md](docs/SYNTAX.md) file for a comprehensive deep dive on the rocker syntax.

 ## Near zero-copy rendering

 Static (plain text) for each Rocker template is (by default) stored internally as